Jonah Hill on Coming to Terms With Being a Fashion Icon

 Standing next to a lifesize cardboard cutout of himself, Jonah Hill was a real one.

-“I’m freaking out right now,” whispered James Harris, who co-founded Jonah Hill Day with Lawrence Schlossman in September 2017 during New York Fashion Week.
+“I’m freaking out right now,” whispered James Harris, who co-founded Jonah Hill Day with Lawrence Schlossman and Jeremy Robinson-Leon in September 2017 during New York Fashion Week.
 When the Failing Upwards podcast hosts inaugurated their event last year, they never thought the 34-year-old actor would actually show up.
 But there he was when I walked into Kinfolk 90 in Williamsburg on Saturday afternoon, grinning and taking selfies with his surprised, very sweaty superfans.

 Because of a disparity between the event’s flyers, Hill actually showed up an hour early to his own appreciation day — something he describes as his “worst nightmare” realized.
 But he had no regrets.
-“I didn’t go last year because I was too shy” Hill told me.
+“I didn’t go last year because I was too shy,” Hill told me.
 “But I was thinking about it and I was like, These kids are so awesome for doing this.
 I realized it was coming from a place of love.
 I needed to get over my social anxiety.”

 It’s hard to pinpoint the exact moment Hill went from “that dude from Superbad” to someone deserving of his own appreciation day.
 He was nominated for a few Oscars somewhere in the middle of that process, and will make his directorial debut with Mid-90s, a coming-of-age film out this fall.
 But he’s pretty sure this event in particular had to do with his style.